 The Connecticut Wine Trail passes right through the Greenwich area.
 Here, you’ll discover plenty of shopping, dining, Connecticut breweries, and hiking to add to your must-do list!

 Here are just a few of the best wineries in CT for wine tours and learning more of the winemaking process.

-And for more fall things to do in Connecticut beyond the best wineries in CT, check out our guide to Fall in Connecticut!
+And for more things to do in Connecticut beyond the best wineries in CT, check out our free Connecticut Travel Guide!

 Here Are 10 of the Best Wineries in CT

 While it’s impossible to choose the best, we do have our particular group of favorites.
 Here are some of the best local wineries you’ll experience along the Connecticut Wine Trail!